Skip to content

 Is Proof of Useful Work being considered?#

-While Proof of Useful Work is an interesting idea, it is still in its research phase.
-Ergo is open to implementing new ideas.
-But, a radical change to its consensus mechanism that requires a hard fork would likely be outside the scope and resources of Ergo's small core development team and limited budget.
+While Proof of Useful Work (PoUW) is an interesting concept, it is still in the research phase.
+Ergo, being open to implementing new ideas, is willing to explore PoUW.
+However, a radical change to Ergo's consensus mechanism that requires a hard fork would likely be beyond the scope and resources of Ergo's small core development team and limited budget.

 How can I stake my Erg?#